XavierVilaRubio/os_challenge1/README.md

 ### Question 7
 #### Check or think if the execution of this code could be dangerous?
 If answer is yes, correct it.
-The code is dangerous because you can write some instructions to hack the computer on a memory direction and pass it through the *msg* variable.
+The code is dangerous because you can write some instructions to hack the computer on a memory direction and pass it through the *msg* variable.\
+So, to correct this, we should change the `char * msg` argument to a `char msg`.

 ---